Witnesses describe screams as two victims stabbed in deadly Nottingham attacks

 “I’d say it all happened within five or six minutes.
 The attacker then just walked off up Ilkeston Road towards town, as calm as anything.”

-The man said he called the police who arrived within five minutes, before paramedics tried to revive the pair for 40 minutes.
+The man said he called the police, who arrived within five minutes, before paramedics tried for 40 minutes to revive the pair.

+Police activity continued in various locations along Ilkeston Road on Tuesday, with parts of the street cordoned off and armed officers deployed, some of whom came from Derbyshire Police and South Yorkshire Police.

+Two women were taken away from one commercial property in a police van shortly before 1pm.

-Unverified footage showed a suspect being detained outside a convenience store in Bentinck Road.
+Unverified footage showed a man being detained outside a convenience store in Bentinck Road at around 5.30am on Tuesday.

-Kane Brady, a student at the University of Nottingham, told GB News he saw a knife being taken from a white van after a man was arrested outside his house nearby.

-Mr Brady said: “We woke up to shouts of ‘armed police’ and what… sounded like some very loud noises, what sounded like gunshots – it was that loud.
+Student Demi Ojolow, who lives in the road, said: “I just saw the police shouting at him to get out of the car and get on the floor.

+“And they dragged him out of the car and he just fell on the floor.
+He was still pretty wrestling at the point.

 Damage could be seen to the bonnet and windscreen of the van which was left at the scene.